groupmm/playplot/docs/_sources/the-plot-function.rst.txt

     Setting this function disables the
-    cursor and navigation. (the draw function still works) This function will get called once per frame (prior to draw_function) with (time:float,pos:float,paused:bool).
-It is ment to update time/pos and the paused state.
-The function is expected to return a tuple of the form (time/pos, paused). time/paused is the new value for ether time or pos depending on the param
+    cursor and navigation. (the draw function still works) This function will get called once per frame (prior to draw_function) with (time: float, pos: float, paused: bool).
+It is meant to update time/pos and the paused state.
+The function is expected to return a tuple of the form (time/pos, paused). time/paused is the new value for either time or pos depending on the param
     "override_update_function_returns_pos". paused is a bool describing
     the new paused state.

 -  ``override_update_function_returns_pos``:
-    does the "override_update_function" return a position.
+    Does the "override_update_function" return a position?
     Only used if "override_update_function" is defined.

     True: "override_update_function" returns (pos, paused)